mstksg/inCode/copy/entries/machines-3.md

 a -> f (b, Auto a b)
 ~~~

-Whaat, you say?
+What, you say?
 What good does that do?

-Well, what does returning things in a context ever lets you do?
+Well, what does returning things in a context *ever* let you do?

 In Haskell, contexts like these are usually meant to be able to defer the
 process of "getting the value" until the end, after you've built up your